 The first known death in Carver occurred in the summer of 1855 when an unidentified man was knocked into the Minnesota River from the steamboat Equator.
 Carver County Sheriff Levi Griffin said a few words at the man's funeral.
 Ironically the second known death in Carver was that of Levi Griffin's two-year old daughter Angelette Alberta, who died later that summer on Aug.
 16, 1855.
-Both Angelette and the unknown man were buried at an undetermined location and later reburied in Mount Hope Cemetery, the earliest burials there.
+Both Angelette and the unknown man were buried at an unknown location and later reburied in Mount Hope Cemetery, the oldest deaths to be buried there.